Sample Selection: Two-Stage Cluster Sampling in Python

 Stage 1: Selecting Primary Sampling Units (PSUs)

 In the first stage, we select Primary Sampling Units (PSUs)—geographic clusters of households that cover the entire country without overlap.
-These PSUs are selected using probability proportional to size (PPS) sampling without replacement, meaning larger clusters have a higher probability of being included in the sample.
+These PSUs are selected using probability proportional to size (PPS) sampling, meaning larger clusters have a higher probability of being included in the sample.

 Stage 2: Selecting Secondary Sampling Units (SSUs)